 “Quite honestly, without their help, it would be difficult to complete the restoration project,” says von Domitz.
-“It’s an incredible public service they’re providing.
+“It’s an incredible public service the provided.
 We appreciate their support and enthusiasm for the Grove, and its overall journey back to health.”

 Von Domitz adds that other opportunities abound for those interested in preserving this important historical asset.
 “People who love trees or appreciate Oregon history can help us with the restoration by becoming a Grove of the States sponsor,” says von Domitz.

-“Sponsorships exist at all levels, including helping to purchase individual state trees that will be planted in February,” says von Domitz.
+“Sponsorships are available at all levels, including helping to purchase individual state trees,” says von Domitz.
 “We also have corporate sponsorships available, and local businesses can contribute to new Grove of the States interpretive signs at the rest area,” she adds.
 Sponsors will be acknowledged through signage in the rest area.

 Oregon Travel Experience operates 29 rest areas at 17 locations around Oregon, including the French Prairie rest area housing the Grove.
 OTE also administers Oregon’s Heritage Tree Program.

 For more information or to get involved in the restoration project, contact Annie von Domitz at 503-373-0864 or email firstname.lastname@example.org.

 To learn more about the in-depth history of the Grove of the States and its connection to Lady Bird Johnson’s Highway Beautification Act, visit our restoration project web page.